 There are 2 phases in my creation process.
 Here I focus my attention on the other main group of human subjects in my works: the audience.
 Working with audience collaboration requires an understanding of the audience’s motivation.
 I believe that audience collaborates willingly in a performance, only if they feel invested in it.
 Therefore, other than designing the performance dramaturgy, narrative, choreography and structure, I also design the audience collaboration.
 4 principles form the base of the design of my audience collaboration:

 - The audience is present.
 They are the protagonists and form a central part of my works.
 They are not silent and invisible witness/observers.

 - The audience is intelligent.
 They know what they want and what works for them.

 - Non-participation is a form of participation.
 Participation and non-participation are both actions and equally valued.
 Audience must have the freedom to choose, based on their own needs and situations.

 - Change is a collective act.
 The choice of each individual audience affects the collective outcome of the performance.

 Phase 4: Prototype

-Based on the conceptual framework and strategies developed in the research process, I create the necessary contents for the performance, which include movements, text, sound, lights, costumes, props, staging, etc. Instead of completing the performance in one go, I create bite-size prototypes, which allows me to test out in a manageable manner how well all the elements work together.
+Based on the conceptual framework and strategies developed in the research process, I create the necessary contents for the performance, which include movements, text, sound, lights, costumes, props, staging, etc. Instead of completing the performance in one go, I create bite-size prototypes, which allow me to test out in a manageable manner how well all the elements work together.

 In addition, I work on the audience collaboration.
-For this, I follow the motto of form follows function.
+For this, I follow the motto: form follows function.
 This means that all the elements in the performance must work together to enable audience collaboration.
 Whatever does not contribute to it will be removed in this phase because it may confuse the audience, thereby affecting their collaboration.